n8n-io/n8n-docs/docs/flow-logic/subworkflows.md

 # Sub-workflows

 You can call one workflow from another workflow.
 This allows you to build modular, microservice-like workflows.
 It can also help if your workflow grows large enough to encounter [memory issues](/hosting/scaling/memory-errors/).
+Creating sub-workflows uses the [Execute Workflow](/integrations/builtin/core-nodes/n8n-nodes-base.executeworkflow/) and [Execute Workflow Trigger](/integrations/builtin/core-nodes/n8n-nodes-base.executeworkflowtrigger/) nodes.

 ## Set up and use a sub-workflow